J2Ski Australia J2Ski logo

 Tue

-Fair first, light snow then clear sky, heavy snow showers later.
+Snow showers first, cloudy then light snow, heavy snow showers later.

 Snow falling to resort level.